nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   2. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file or running `java -jar ibook.jar`.<br>
        Expected: The most recent window size and location is retained.

    3. _{ more test cases …​ }_